 When Joan Palmer was eight years old, the Second World War started in Europe.
 That would soon have an immediate impact on her young life: leaving her father behind in Ashford, Kent, Joan with her mother and sister spent the following years with her grandparents in Aylesbury, Buckinghamshire – to escape the bombs.
 After leaving school Joan worked as a trainee drawing tracer in an engineering company that designed diesel engines and she took an exam in mechanical engineering – the only girl in the class.
 Next step was learning shorthand and typing so as to work for an estate agent.
 Then family life came along: at 25, Joan married a farmer.
 They bought a farm in Biddenden where she raised three children, as well as helping with the lambing and the strawberry crop.
 When the children were older, Joan went back to work, first for a local insurance company and then a firm of solicitors.
 Eventually, she was headhunted for a job at an insurance brokers in London and began to commute every day.

 All the while, since her school days really, Joan was sketching, drawing and painting in her spare time.
 Joan says she was always ‘that way inclined’.
 The first indication that her painting was more than a little hobby came when, after a busy day at work in London and a tiring train journey home, she still found the energy to attend art classes in the evening.
 There she experimented with pencil, charcoal, watercolour and acrylics.

 “I wouldn’t be without my paints”

-Retiring from work in the early ‘90s freed Joan up for a greater involvement with the arts.
-In 1992 Joan took the leap to join the Weald of Kent Art Group (WoKAG), as the present-day Weald of Kent Art Society was then known.
-That, for both Joan and for WoKAG, proved to be a most fruitful union.
+Retiring from work in the early ‘90s freed Joan up for greater involvement with the arts.
+In 1992 Joan took the leap to join the Weald of Kent Art Group (WOKAG), as the present-day Weald of Kent Art Society was then known.
+That, for both Joan and for WOKAG, proved to be a most fruitful union.

 JAZZING THINGS UP